Partially multiplicative quandles and simplicial Hurwitz spaces: Partially multiplicative quandles and their relation to groups

 Note that an abelian quandle only contains the information of its underlying pointed set: more precisely, there is a fully faithful functor $\Set_*\to\Qnd$ with essential image given by abelian quandles.

-\begin{defn} A \emph{partial monoid} $M$ is a set $M$ with a marked element $\one\in\Q$, called \emph{unit}, a subset $D\subseteq M\times M$ and a map $D\to M$, denoted $(a,b)\mapsto ab$ and called \emph{partial product}.
+\begin{defn} A \emph{partial monoid} $M$ is a set $M$ with a marked element $\one\in M$, called \emph{unit}, a subset $D\subseteq M\times M$ and a map $D\to M$, denoted $(a,b)\mapsto ab$ and called \emph{partial product}.
 We say that \emph{the product $ab$ is defined} if $(a,b)\in D$.
-The following properties must hold: \begin{enumerate} \item for all $a\in M$ both $\one a$ and $a\one$ are defined and equal to $a$; \item for all $a,b,c\in M$, the following two conditions are equivalent: \begin{itemize} \item $ab$ is defined and $(ab)c$ is defined; \item $bc$ is defined and $a(bc)$ is defined; \end{itemize} moreover if both $(ab)c$ and $a(bc)$ are defined, then they are equal. \end{enumerate} A partial monoid $M$ is \emph{abelian} if for all $a,b\in M$ either of the following holds: \begin{itemize} \item both products $ab$ and $ba$ are not defined; \item both products $ab$ and $ba$ are defined, and $ab=ba$. \end{itemize} A partial monoid $M$ has a \emph{trivial} product if for all $a,b\in M$ the product $ab$ is defined if and only if either $a$ or $b$ is equal to $\one$.
+The following properties must hold: \begin{enumerate} \item for all $a\in M$ both $\one a$ and $a\one$ are defined and equal to $a$; \item for all $a,b,c\in M$, each of the following conditions is satisfied if and only if the other is satisfied: \begin{itemize} \item $ab$ is defined and $(ab)c$ is defined; \item $bc$ is defined and $a(bc)$ is defined. \end{itemize} Moreover, whenever both conditions are satisfied, we further have $(ab)c=a(bc)$. \end{enumerate} A partial monoid $M$ is \emph{abelian} if for all $a,b\in M$ either of the following holds: \begin{itemize} \item both products $ab$ and $ba$ are not defined; \item both products $ab$ and $ba$ are defined, and $ab=ba$. \end{itemize} A partial monoid $M$ has \emph{trivial} product if for all $a,b\in M$ the product $ab$ is defined if and only if at least one between $a$ and $b$ is equal to $\one$.